Taste the bounty of nature! Nozawaonsenmura, Nagano Prefecture

 Ryokan Saka-ya

-Located next to Oyu, one of the outside hot springs, is a long-established hot-spring inn that has been in operation for 18 generations. < Ryokan SAKAYA> By adjusting the temperature of the naturally gushing spring water on the premises without adding water, you can enjoy the onsen without losing its original composition.
-The unique atmosphere, which is dimly lit even in the daytime, is full of the onsen atmosphere, and is a healing space where you can unwind from the fatigue of daily life.
+Located next to Oyu, one of the outside hot springs, is a long-established hot-spring hotel that has been in operation for 18 generations. < Ryokan SAKAYA> By adjusting the temperature of the naturally gushing spring water on the premises without adding water, you can enjoy the onsen without losing its original composition.
+The unique atmosphere, which is dimly lit even in the daytime, is full of the onsen atmosphere, and is a healing space where you can unwind from your daily fatigue.

 Both photos courtesy of Ryokan Sakaya.